We may earn affiliate commissions for the recommended products. Learn more.

 Conclusion

 Tor and VPNs primarily serve different purposes yet have some overlap.
-The two can hide your identity, IP address, and bypass censorship.
+The two can hide your identity and IP address and bypass censorship.
 Furthermore, you can combine them for exceptional privacy with minimal adverse effects.
-You’ll also be hard-pressed to find a digital privacy advocate that doesn’t approve of one or the other.
+You’ll also be hard-pressed to find a digital privacy advocate who doesn’t approve of one or the other.

-Consider trying NordVPN If you want to see the best of both worlds.
+Consider trying NordVPN if you want to see the best of both worlds.
 The service includes specialized Onion over VPN servers for experiencing Tor over VPN benefits.
-Plus, you can get it free for 7 days on the Google Play Store.
+Plus, you can get it free for 3 days on the Google Play Store.
 Otherwise, take advantage of the 30-day money-back guarantee.